parcivad/mc-server-parcivad-control/README.md

 ## MiniBlocks
 MiniBlock is a simple crafting feature that allows you to add textured heads to your survival world.\
-You can add your own textured heads as an crafting recipe in the `MiniBlockConfig.yml` you can set a minecraft material and the texture that should be the result of the crafting.
+You can add your own textured heads as an crafting recipe in the `MiniBlockConfig.yml`.
+Where you can set a minecraft material and the texture that should be the result of the crafting.
 For example [(BIGGER LIST)](https://github.com/parcivad/mc-server-parcivad-control/blob/main/example/MiniBlockConfig.yml):
 ```yml
 textures: